chandanc5525/BootCamp_2025/README.md

-Welcome to comprehensive Bootcamp of DSDA , designed to equip you with the essential skills in Data Analytics, MySQL, Python Programming, Machine Learning, Deep Learning, and Advanced AI Techniques.
-Whether you are
+Welcome to comprehensive Bootcamp_2025 of DSDA ,

+This Course is designed to equip you with the essential skills in Data Analytics, MySQL, Python Programming, Machine Learning, Deep Learning, and Advanced AI Techniques.

-a beginner or an experienced professional looking to upskill, this bootcamp provides hands-on training, real-world projects, and expert guidance to help you excel in the field of Data Science and AI.
+Whether you are a beginner or an experienced professional looking to upskill, this bootcamp provides hands-on training, real-world projects, and expert guidance to help you excel in the field of Data Science and AI.

 🔥 What You Will Learn?

 ✅ Data Analytics: Learn how to analyze, interpret, and visualize data to make informed business decisions.